Edibles vs Smoking Cannabis

 Deep Dive: Cannabis Edibles

-Cannabis-infused edibles are made from concentrated cannabis extracts that are incorporated into foods and beverages — the plant's compounds are the same, but how your body processes them changes everything.
+Cannabis-infused edibles are made from concentrated cannabis extracts incorporated into foods — the compounds are the same as in flower, but how your body processes them changes everything.

 Cannabis edibles encompass a wide variety of products: gummies, chocolate bars, hard candies, beverages, capsules, baked goods, and more.
 What unites them all is that THC and other cannabinoids are absorbed through the gastrointestinal tract rather than the lungs.
-This seemingly simple difference triggers a cascade of pharmacological events that makes edibles behave more like a time-release medication than a recreational smoke session.
+This seemingly simple difference triggers the cascade of pharmacological events described above, making edibles behave more like a time-release medication than a smoke session.

 Strengths of Edibles